 The forests in the vicinity of Limekiln Lake are located in the southernmost extent of the transitional zone between the boreal forests to the north and the mixed forests of the south although the campground is located in primarily a mixed forest.
 Past events such as fire, wind and logging have exerted a strong influence on present day conditions.
 During the early 1900s, this area was affected when great fires swept across most of the Adirondacks.
-Heavy logging until the 1960's introduced adequate sunlight to the forest floor to allow reproduction of shade intolerant species, such as black cherry, to occur.
+Heavy logging until the 1960's introduced adequate sunlight to the forest floor to allow reproduction of shade intolerant species, such as Black b.
+Unique Vegetation

+Cherry, to occur.
 On November 25, 1950, a severe hurricane laid waste to hundreds of thousands of acres of privately-owned and Forest Preserve lands including in the vicinity of Limekiln Lake.

-The shoreline and campsite areas are primarily conifer forest species including white pine, hemlock and red spruce along with a mix of deciduous species which include sugar maple, American beech and yellow birch.
+The shoreline and campsite areas are primarily conifer forest species including White Pine, Hemlock and Red Spruce along with a mix of deciduous species which include Sugar Maple, American Beech and Yellow Birch.
 There are wetland areas both along the shore and upland.